 Frank Zappa was a man who you could describe as aggressively anti-commercial and someone who courted divisiveness.
 He made all sorts of different kinds of music.
 He made jazz that only the most ardent of jazz aficionados could enjoy, and composed classical pieces.
 He made rock songs filled with lyrics made up of exceedingly sophomoric jokes.
 One of his signature songs is called “Don’t Eat Yellow Snow.”
 Zappa was opinionated and brash and counter-culture.
 He pretended to like The Shaggs, for God’s sake!
 (He called The Shaggs better than The Beatles, once.
 It is a presumption that he was insincere in his affinity for The Shaggs because, well, have you listened to The Shaggs?)

-Michael Nesmith and Davy Jones (who both share a birthday on Dec.
-30) on the face of things, were not like Frank Zappa.
+Michael Nesmith and Davy Jones, on the face of things, were not like Frank Zappa.
 They were both Monkees, or rather, members of the “Pre-Fab Four.”
 They were prepackaged to appeal to Beatles fans.
 They were as focused about their TV show as they were about music.
 In the beginning, they weren’t wholly responsible for the instrumentation on their albums, or the songwriting.
 Eventually, they did take on a bigger role in the creation of their own music, and, while their music was market researched within an inch of its life to appeal to the masses, the show The Monkees was actually quite weird and goofy and fairly funny.
 Nevertheless, The Monkees were seen as being on the forefront of “mainstream culture” — Davy Jones was on The Brady Bunch.

 Obviously, a dichotomy is being established between Zappa and The Monkees.
 Why does one take the time to make it clear to the reader that two entities seemingly have nothing in common?
 So they can blow their minds by telling them that, in fact, they had more in common than you realize.
 This is the case with Zappa and The Monkees.
 It’d be weird, at this point, if it wasn’t.